 In fact, he was excellent at it, and Seedorf is the latest player we profile in our Midfield Magicians series, a footballer who achieved unique feats during a career spent at some of the continent’s superpowers.

 Seedorf’s footballing venture began in the Netherlands, having moved to north-western Europe as a child from Suriname.

-Amongst the many diverse cultures within the Netherlands the Surinamese are a prominent demographic and Dutch footballers who share ancestry from the African nation include Frank Rijkaard, Ruud Gullit, Edgar Davids and Patrick Kluivert.
+Amongst the many diverse cultures within the Netherlands the Surinamese are a prominent demographic and Dutch footballers who share ancestry from the South American nation include Frank Rijkaard, Ruud Gullit, Edgar Davids and Patrick Kluivert.

 Hailing from a footballing family, Seedorf took his first steps into the sport with local sides before his precocious talents were spotted by Ajax – courtesy of a scouting company founded by Johan Cruyff.

 The capital club and their devotion to young talent proved the ideal match for the midfielder, who rose rapidly through the ranks to make history for the first time, becoming Ajax’s youngest ever debutant in 1992 aged just 16 years and 242 days.

 Seedorf’s emergence coincided with the rise of an Ajax side who soon followed in the footsteps of the club’s legendary teams of two decades earlier, his second season seeing the Amsterdam outfit win a 24th league title.